CLUBS

 Shetland Canoe Club, based on Shetland - a wonderful area to paddle in.

-Stirling Canoe Club offer an active programe and seem to have some involvement with sea kayaking.
+Stirling and Falkirk Canoe Club offer an active programe and have some involvement with sea kayaking.
+They also have some club boats.

 Stornoway Canoe Club are an active club in the Western Isles.